Business Day

 April 18, all day

 One of the Alumni Associations most stalwart traditions!
-Enjoy a fun-filled day including a visit from CAM the Ram, a photo booth, “I Love CSU Day” shirt tie-dye (while supplies last), and green & gold treats at the Iris and Michael Smith Alumni Center and outside of the Morgan Library.
-Don’t forget to wear your green!
+Enjoy a fun-filled day including a visit from CAM the Ram, a photo booth, “I Love CSU Day” shirt tie-dye (while supplies last), and green & gold treats at the Alumni Center and outside of the Morgan Library.

 RGES Mellon Distinguished Lecture Series